prime-strategy/kusanagi-docker/HowToUse_RoD.md

 The following operating systems have been confirmed for use with RoD.

-- CentOS7 or later
+- CentOS(and its compatible distributions) 9 or later
-- Ubuntu18.04 or later
+- Ubuntu18.04 or later(Docker CE)
-- Windows10(WSL+Docker for Windows.
-NOT Recommended)
-- Windows10/Windows11(WSL2+Docker for Windows.)
+- Windows11/Windows11(WSL2+Docker for Windows.)
-- Windows10/Windows11(WSL2+Docker CE)
+- Windows11/Windows11(WSL2+Docker CE)
 - Mac(with Docker for mac)

 The software required to use RoD will be the following.